MohammedOmar3/MohammedOmar3/README.md

 </p>

 ## Hi there 👋, It's Mohammed
-You're probably wondering where OMXMD comes from, simply put it's my name in Somali but shortened.
+You're probably wondering where OMXMD comes from.
+Simply put, it's a unique blend of my name in Somali, shortened for style and simplicity.

-<h2 align="center">Omar MaXaMeD</h2>
+<h4 align="center">'O'mar 'M'a'X'a'M'e'D'</h4>

 ### About me: